Text-to-Speech for Chat

 }

-Wire it up the same way as the built-in adapter:
+Wire it on the same adapters.speech slot as the built-in adapter:

 import { CustomTTSAdapter } from "@/lib/custom-tts-adapter";